However it can be hard when life throws us so much conflicting information and opinion.

 4. For the best results I need to buy the most expensive toothbrush – FALSE

-Most certainly not true.
+This is certainly not true.

-Some of the major benefits of an electric toothbrush are gained from buying even the cheapest model.
+Most of the major benefits of an electric toothbrush are gained from buying even the cheapest model.

 Expensive models do bring benefits for some users but there is a diminishing return per £ spent.